Baylor vs. Michigan State: Sportsbook promo codes, odds, spread, over/under - December 16

 - Odds to win the national championship: +2500

-- The Spartans' national championship odds have fallen from +1600 at the start of the season to +2500, the -biggest change among all teams.
+- In terms of their national championship odds, the Spartans have experienced the -biggest change this season, falling from +1600 at the start to +2500.

 - Based on its moneyline odds, Michigan State has a 3.8% chance of winning the national championship.